 WPM Player cannot play a transaction due to SEUM-User account permissions.

-When the WPM Player simulates an end user by playing back transactions, it employs a SEUM-User account for each WPM worker process that occurs in the transaction.
+When the WPM Player simulates end-user activity by playing back transactions, it employs a SEUM-User account for each WPM worker process that occurs in the transaction.
 If you cannot playback a transaction from the Player's location, it may be because a SEUM-User account does not have permission for required resources, including logging into the local system.

 SEUM-Users must be members of the local Administrator group on the system hosting the WPM Player that will use them.
 To learn more, see Manage SEUM-User accounts in WPM.